natalieagus/50033/_posts/2021-01-02-unityforbabies.md

 1. **Distance**: the spring will try its best to keep the length of the spring (distance between Anchor and Connected Anchor) to be that value that you set.
 2. **Damping Ratio and Frequency**: to set the behaviour of the spring (hopefully now you find the stuffs taught in your Freshmore year useful).

+Now set the TopCollider's Rigidbody2D as the Connected Rigid Body property of the spring.
+Click Auto Configure Connected Anchor and Auto Configure Distance properties.

 ## Layer
 On the top right hand corner of any GameObject inspector, notice there's a property called `Layer`.
 Just like a Tag, you can create your own Layer.
 It will be used by the Physics engine to determine **who can collide with each other.**